-- She does not have any conflict of interest with the Company or any family relationship with any other Director and/or major shareholders of the Company. - She has complied with the Company's Conflict of Interest Policy. - She has not been convicted of any offences within the past five (5) years nor has she been imposed of any public sanction or penalty by any relevant regulatory bodies during the financial year ended 31 December 2024. - She has not held any direct or indirect shares in the Company during the financial year ended 31 December 2024.
+- · She does not have any conflict of interest with the Company or any family relationship with any other Director and/or major shareholders of the Company. - She has complied with the Company's Conflict of Interest Policy. - She has not been convicted of any offences within the - · She has not held any direct or indirect shares in the